Safe online guiding

 - At least one adult volunteer must have, or be working towards, their Leadership qualification and a current disclosure check (DBS/Access NI/PVG).

-- We recommend that at least one adult volunteer has completed Level 3 of A Safe Space training.
+- At least one adult volunteer must have completed Level 3 of A Safe Space training.

 - Any volunteer who doesn't need a disclosure check for their role must be supervised by someone with a current disclosure check.